wero8a/stock-analysis/README.md

 ## Overview

- The purpose of this project is to help Steve find the stock data he needs more effectively.
-Initially, we helped Steve find data for a specific stock, but now he wants to to be able to find data for the whole stock market.
+ The purpose of this project is to help Steve find the stock information he needs more effectively.
+Initially, we helped Steve find reports for a specific stock, but now he wants details for the whole stock market.
 We will do this by altering our original work and eliminating or changing inefficient code.

 ## Results
 The results with our original code and our new(optimized) code are the same.
 However, our original code is not optimized for effieciency.